elementary-Inc/blog/_posts/2019-08-04-updates-for-july-2019.md

 ---
 title:  "Updates for July, 2019"
-subtitle: Lots of small updates, and a new blog!
+description: Lots of small updates, and a new blog!
 author: cassidyjames
 image: https://user-images.githubusercontent.com/611168/62493151-a0597600-b78d-11e9-9f9f-536525b004ac.png